 The School offers a variety of support for all pupils including those who may be experiencing emotional difficulties.
 These may include:

-- Opportunities for children to talk with members of staff such as Head Teacher, Teachers, LSAs or Midday Supervisors if they have any concerns they wish to discuss.
+- Opportunities for children to talk with members of staff such as Head Teacher, Teachers, LSAs or Lunchtime Leaders if they have any concerns they wish to discuss.
 Support from external agencies may be provided if deemed appropriate.

 - Some pupils may be targeted in the morning and be given ’time to talk’ with a known Teacher or LSA.